KeenanGounder/QuickChat/README.md

 # QuickChat

-A Chatroom built uisng HTML, CSS and Javascript using a Firebase Backend.
+A Chatroom built uisng HTML, CSS and Javascript using a Firebase Backend.<br>
 Available at <a>https://quickchat-demo.netlify.app/</a>